 Date Published: 29-Jul-2009

-The jury is still out in the trial of a man charged with the murder of his young neighbour outside a pub in Glenamaddy has returned a verdict of guilty of manslaughter.
+The jury in the case of a man charged with the murder of his young neighbour outside a pub in Glenamaddy has returned a verdict of guilty of manslaughter.

-Glasgow-native Pat Doherty, aged 46, who has been living at Clooncon West, Glenamaddy for ten years denies murdering Frank Fahy at The Square, Glenamaddy in the early hours of Monday, December 15 last.
+46 year old Glasgow-native Pat Doherty, who has been living at Clooncon West, Glenamaddy for ten years denied murdering 20 year old Frank Fahy at The Square, Glenamaddy in the early hours of Monday, December 15th.

 Galway County VEC Chief takes High Court case

 The High Court is hearing arguments from the state in an action brought by two VEC bosses who are challenging the loss of an annual allowance worth 12 and a half thousand euro.